 If your family pet is the problem, the best way for your child to avoid contact is to keep the animal outside.
 Don’t allow the animal to sleep on your child’s bed.

-Allergy to grasses, weeds and pollens
+Allergies to grasses, weeds and pollens

 This type of allergy tends to be worse in the spring and summer months, when grasses and other plants are actively growing.